navya21-codes/FUTURE_FS_02/README.md

 # Features

-· View all products
+· - View all products.-
-· Search and filter products
+· - Search and filter products.-
-· Add products to shopping cart
+· - Add products to shopping cart.-
-· Remove items from cart
+· - Remove items from cart.-
-· Checkout form with validation
+· - Checkout form with validation.-
-· Responsive design
+· - Responsive design.-

 **Backend Setup:**